New Mexico Supreme Court: New Mexico Supreme Court

 New Mexico became a state on January 6, 1912, and the New Mexico Supreme Court was thereafter governed by Article VI of the New Mexico Constitution.
+On January 10, the Territorial Supreme Court terminated its existence, and the new state Supreme Court justices took their oaths.
 In 1915 the New Mexico legislature placed the state's collection of legal publications that had been used by government employees under the management of the Supreme Court.

 In 1937, the New Mexico Supreme Court, including the state law library, moved into its own building, the New Mexico Supreme Court Building.

 In 1951, Governor Ed Mechem voluntarily adopted a merit selection system, by the use of a judicial nominating committee that would recommend candidates for appointment.
 Mechem’s system was used by all subsequent governors, until the appointment process was changed by constitutional amendment.

 From 1911 until 1988, New Mexico had been one of a decreasing number of states using an all-partisan election system to select Supreme Court justices.
 On November 8, 1988, voters approved Amendment Six, which required that all justices be thereafter subject to non-partisan retention elections following their first term chosen by partisan election.
 The new system entered into effect on January 1, 1989.

 Amendment Ten, which was approved with little public controversy in 1994, increased the percentage required for retention from a majority to 57%.
 In 1997, two District Court judges who lost their 1996 retention elections, along with individuals who had voted to retain them, challenged the constitutionality of the 57% requirement as invalid under the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution, because it diluted the votes of those who favored the retention of incumbent judges.
 The New Mexico Supreme Court granted certiorari and conducted oral arguments, but after a forty-minute deliberation ruled from the bench to dismiss the writ of mandamus.

 A legal reform interest group called the New Mexico Alliance for Legal Reform has become active in New Mexico judicial campaigns.

 In May, 2006, the New Mexico Supreme Court announced that it would assume oversight of pro bono legal work for the poor by setting up committees in court districts across New Mexico.
 This had been recommended by a report on equal access to justice that was authored by a court-appointed panel.